tsutomu-n/edit-img/docs/TkEasyGUI.md

 ### (en) Installation troubles

-- From version 0.2.24, the package name has also been changed from `tkeasygui` to `TkEasyGUI`.
+- From version 0.2.24, the package name has also been changed from `TkEasyGUI` to `TkEasyGUI`.
   - Updating from older versions (less than 0.2.24) will fail.
-  - If you have used a previous version, you will see `ModuleNotFoundError: No module named 'TKEasyGUI'`.
+  - If you have used a previous version, you will see `ModuleNotFoundError: No module named 'TkEasyGUI'`.
-  - Please run the command below to completely remove the old `tkeasygui` package.
+  - Please run the command below to completely remove the old `TkEasyGUI` package.
-  - It seems that cache files remain even if you use the `pip uninstall tkeasygui` command.
+  - It seems that cache files remain even if you use the `pip uninstall TkEasyGUI` command.
   - Start the `python` command or `IDLE` and execute the following command.
   - Then run `pip install TkEasyGUI` to install the latest version.